Application Process & Requirements

 Applications for the political science program are always due on January 15th, regardless of the day of the week on which it falls.

 This varies based on the number of applications we receive, but our goal is to notify applicants of admission decisions by the first week in February.

 How will I be notified of my admission decision?

-We normally notify applicants by a letter mailed to the address you provide on your application.
+We normally notify applicants by an email sent to the email address you provide on your application.